obsidianmd/obsidian-help/en/Import notes/Import from Google Keep.md

 ---
 permalink: import/google-keep
 ---
 Obsidian allows you to easily migrate your notes from Google Keep using the [[Importer|Importer plugin]].
+This will convert your Google Keep data to durable Markdown files, that you can use with Obsidian and many other apps.

 ## Export your data from Google Keep